SamGree/Table-Tennis/README.md

 ## Gallery page

-- "Within these pages, discover a myriad of captivating images showcasing the versatility of ping pong.
-From impromptu matches in cozy home kitchens to the exhilarating atmosphere of club tournaments, explore the dynamic world of table tennis through my lens."
+- In essence, these images encapsulate the essence of ping pong as a sport that is not only easy to pick up but also offers endless opportunities for enjoyment, recreation, and community engagement."

 ## Footer
 - "Users have the option to access various social media platforms directly from our site.
 Simply click on the respective icons, such as Facebook, and they will seamlessly open in a new tab, allowing for easy navigation and engagement across different channels."